Michal1609/WebHookReceiver/README.md

 - SQLite database is stored in `%AppData%\WebHookNotifier\notifications.db`
 - SQL Server connection strings are encrypted using Windows Data Protection API

-#### Android Application
+#### MAUI Application

 - The API URL can be set in the application
-- Notification settings are stored in Android's DataStore
+- Notification settings are stored in the application's local storage
-- SQLite database is stored in the app's private storage
+- SQLite database is stored in the application's local storage
-- SQL Server connection strings are encrypted using Android's EncryptedSharedPreferences
+- SQL Server connection strings are encrypted using platform-specific encryption
+- On Android, direct WebSockets can be used instead of SignalR for better performance

 ## 🛠️ Development